iangow/far_example/instructions.md

 2. Download the RStudio project from [here](https://github.com/iangow/far_example).
 One way to download it is to click the green “Code” button then “Download ZIP” and then unzip the downloaded file.

 3. Run the code in the Python notebook [here](https://github.com/iangow/far_templates/blob/main/get_wrds_data.ipynb), but after setting `DATA_DIR` to the `data` directory inside the project folder you created in the previous step.
-(If you have already run the Python notebook and have a `data` directory already, then just move this into the project folder you created above.)
+(If you have already run the Python notebook and have a `data` directory already, then just move this into the project folder you created above.
+Alternatively, just edit the `.Renviron` file in the project directory so that `DATA_DIR` refers to the location of the data directory on your computer and reopen the project in RStudio.)

 4. Open the RStudio project you downloaded in Step 2 above, and then open the file `bb68-pq.qmd` inside RStudio.